A new integral representation for the Riemann Zeta function: Introduction

 The Riemann zeta function is defined as

 However, this definition is valid only in the region $\operatorname{Re}[s]>1$.
 By analytical continuation, the definition can be extended to the whole complex plane.
-The new formula valid for the whole complex plane becomes
+The new formula valid for the whole complex plane is

 The Riemann zeta function has just a single simple pole in the whole complex plane which lies at $s=1$.
-The Riemann zeta function has a number of integral representations; a comprehensive list can be obtained from the mathworld website \cite{wolfram}.
-Our aim in this paper is to derive a new integral representation that has so far remained undiscovered.
+The $\zeta\left( s\right) $ has a number of integral representations; a comprehensive list can be obtained from the mathworld website \cite{wolfram}.
+Our aim in this paper is to derive a new integral representation and obtain new functional identity using it.